Car Insurance Claim Adjusters: What They Do and How to Work With Them

 Adjusters gather evidence such as police reports, witness statements, photos, and repair estimates.
 They evaluate fault, review your policy terms, and calculate a settlement figure.
 Once an offer is made, they'll negotiate with you — or your representative — to close the claim.

-Whether you're dealing with a fender-bender or a totaled vehicle, understanding the claims process from the adjuster's perspective can be the difference between a fair settlement and leaving money on the table.
-If you're just getting started, it helps to first review how to file a car insurance claim so you know what to expect before the adjuster gets involved.
+The claims landscape continues to shift in 2026.
+Total loss frequency hit a record 23.1% according to the CCC Crash Course 2026 Report — meaning nearly 1 in 4 damaged vehicles is now being written off rather than repaired.
+AI is automating a growing share of low-severity claims, with average processing times dropping from 10 days to as little as 36 hours among the 82% of insurers now using AI tools.
+That means adjusters are handling fewer routine claims, but scrutinizing complex ones more carefully than ever.
+Whether you're dealing with a fender-bender or a totaled vehicle, understanding how the adjuster's role works can be the difference between a fair settlement and leaving money on the table.
+If you're just getting started, review how to file a car insurance claim so you know what to expect before the adjuster gets involved.

 Trusted by Thousands